 Water Bath Method

-1. Using a perforated spoon, scoop the curds into a bowl, retaining the whey in the pot for further use.
+- Scoop the curds into a bowl using a perforated spoon, retaining the whey in the pot for further use.

-2. Gently press the curds with your hands and drain off as much excess whey as you can back into the pot.
+- Press the curds with your hands and drain as much excess whey as you can back into the pot.
 Gently fold the cheese as you go, expelling additional whey.
 Do this several times.

-4. While still in the hot whey fold your cheese over itself several times like you are beginning to knead bread and until it starts to feel elastic and stretchy.
+- While still in the hot whey, fold your cheese over itself several times like you are beginning to knead until it starts to feel elastic and stretchy.

-5. Remove the cheese from the hot whey and place it on a glass or smooth, food grade plastic cutting board, placed on a draining area near your sink and knead the cheese like bread again until it begins to cool.
+- Remove the cheese from the hot whey and place it on a glass or smooth, food-grade plastic cutting board, placed on a draining area near your sink, and knead the cheese like bread again until it begins to cool.

-6. Return your cheese to the hot whey to reheat and continue to work the cheese with your hands.
+- Return your cheese to the hot whey to reheat, and continue to work the cheese with your hands.
 Again remove the cheese from the whey and knead it again on the cutting board.

-7. Test your cheese for stretch by pulling it slowly apart.
-If it stretches well and does not break it is ready.
+- Test your cheese for stretch by pulling it slowly apart.
+If it stretches well and does not break, it is ready.
 If it still does not stretch, return your cheese to the hot whey and continue to work your cheese.

-8. Once the cheese is stretchy, remove it from the hot whey and while the cheese is still hot, quickly knead in your cheese salt.
-This must be done while the cheese is still hot, as the cheese will not stretch once it drops below 58°C.
+- Once the cheese is stretchy, remove it from the hot whey, and while the cheese is still hot, quickly knead in your cheese salt.
+This must be done while the cheese is still hot, as it will not stretch once it drops below 58°C.

-9. When your cheese is finished, make it into two balls and drop them into cold non-chlorinated water to cool for a few minutes.
-Alternatively, try eating some right away, while it is still hot for a real treat.
+- When your cheese is finished, make it into two balls and drop them into cold non-chlorinated water to cool for a few minutes.
+Alternatively, try eating some right away while it is still hot for a real treat.

-I like to use my mozzarella fresh, immediately after making it.
-Add it to pizza, cut it up into a salad or just eat it hot right off the plate.
+I like to use my mozzarella fresh immediately after making it.
+Add it to pizza, cut it up into a salad or eat it hot right off the plate.

-This recipe has been taken form my book.
-Home Cheese Making in Australia, now in its second edition with even more recipes.
+This recipe has been taken from my book.
+Home Cheese Making in Australia is now in its second edition with even more recipes.

-I hope this post empowers you to give cheese making ago.
-It is a wonderful skill to have, making your life more independent and sustainable.
-It also tastes better and saves you money while allowing you to eat food knowing exactly what is in it.
+I hope this post empowers you to give cheese-making a go.
+It is a wonderful skill to have, making your life richer, more independent, and more sustainable.
+It also tastes better than mass-produced, store-bought Mozzarella and saves you money while allowing you to eat food knowing exactly what is in it.